aivscovid19/data_pipeline/pubsub_workers_integrated/README.md

 docker push gcr.io/<PROJECT-ID>/pubsub_worker:latest
 ```

 Let's move on to the GKE setup on itself.
 We are going to use the `gcloud` CLI utility tool, which can be installed on your local machine or a GCE instance, or directly from the GCP console Cloud Shell.
 First, we're going to set up a basic GCP configuration.
-Right after this, we create a ew GKE cluster with 3 nodes and get its credentials; that way, we bind the cluster credentials to our `kubectl` CLI tool.
+Right after this, we create a new GKE cluster with 3 nodes and get its credentials; that way, we bind the cluster credentials to our `kubectl` CLI tool.

 ```
 gcloud config set project <PROJECT-ID>